 Rental property losses can be limited.
-Cost segregation increases depreciation deductions and could limit the value in some cases.
+Cost segregation increases depreciation deductions and could limit the value due to passive activity rules.
 The deduction is not lost, only suspended until you have a gain to offset the loss or you dispose of the property.

 Preparing a Tax Return with Cost Segregation

 This is the easy part.
 When you buy a property you enter the building into the tax software for depreciation as either a 27.5-year or 39-year property, depending if it is commercial or residential rental.
-With a cost segregation study you do exactly the same thing, except you have three, instead of one, entry.
-The 27.5-year/39-year property amount is reduced and an entry is needed for the 5-year and 7-year property.
+With a cost segregation study you do exactly the same thing, except you have three or four, instead of one, entry.
+The 27.5-year/39-year property amount is reduced and an entry is needed for the 5-year, 7-year and 15-year property.
 The computer does the rest.
 Simple.

-If this is not the first year for the property a Form 3115 (Change of Accounting Method) is filed with the tax return and with the Washington D.C IRS office claiming all the accumulated depreciation you should have taken.
+If this is not the first year you owned the property a Form 3115 (Change of Accounting Method) is filed with the tax return claiming all the accumulated depreciation you should have taken.
 Go back into your software where you have your depreciating assets (usually a 4562 screen) and override the computer’s automatic depreciation calculation with the new higher amount.
-It is a one-year adjustment.
+It is a one-year, one-time adjustment.
 Depreciation will pick up where you left off.
-Remember, you need to separate the 27.5/39-year property into 27.5/39-year, 7-year and 5-year property.
+Remember, you need to separate the 27.5/39-year property into 27.5/39-year, 15-year, 7-year and 5-year property.
 You may need a professional tax preparer for one year if you normally do your own tax work.

 The entries are simple for most accountants to do.
 Form 3115 scares many people.
 Don’t let it.
 The form has more bark than bite.
-I have a solution if you want the whole thing done for you for the one year the adjustments are made.
-A small investment can pay large dividends.
-Then you can go back to what you always did preparing your tax return.
+Watch the video below for a step-by-step review on how to file Form 3115 and make adjustments on the tax return.

 How Do I Start?

 You need to hire a firm that specializes in cost segregation studies.
 How do you do that?
 Well, there are a lot of firms taking shortcuts with their cost segregation studies and the IRS has noticed.
 These companies use estimates that should be reasonably close and then wait for the audit to come in to handle actual adjustments.
-Life is too short for that BS.
+Life is too short for those shortcuts.

 I built a relationship with Equity Solutions for cost segregation studies.
 No shortcuts!
 We do it right the first time or we walk.
 Better still, they will handle the Form 3115 if your accountant is unfamiliar with the form.
 Many are.